-Amongst patients undergoing major surgery, 4.2% were missing ASA grade, 9.3% were missing TNM T-stage, 9.3% were missing TNM N-stage and 9.4% were missing TNM M-stage.
-Mode of admission and Charlson co-morbidity score came from HES-APC/PEDW and were only missing in patients who were not linked to HES-APC/PEDW due to late inclusion.
-Virtually all patients had complete data on sex, age and site of cancer.
+Amongst patients undergoing major surgery, 5.5% were missing ASA grade, 5.3% were missing TNM T-stage, 5.4% were missing TNM N-stage and 5.3% were missing TNM M-stage.
+Mode of admission and Charlson co-morbidity score came from HES-APC/PEDW and were only missing in patients who were not linked to HES-APC/PEDW.
+Virtually all patients had complete data on sex, age, and site of cancer.